Nonlinear discrete Schr\"odinger equations with a point defect: Asymptotic behavior

 Hence,

 Decay for $t\rightarrow -\infty$ is verified analogously.

 In \cite{Stefanov} the authors presented a proof that for {\it sufficiently small solutions, their decay is like that of the free solutions in the corresponding $l^p$ norms and this statement implies Weinstein's conjecture}.
-However, our current result in Theorem \ref{theorem:scatterin1} is valid for solutions with any $l^2$ norm below the threshold $\nu_{thresh}$, as it is actually stated in Weinstein's conjecture, and thus not restricted to 'sufficiently small solutions' as in \cite{Stefanov}.
+However, our current result in Theorem \ref{theorem:scatterin1} is valid for solutions with any $l^2$ norm below the threshold $\nu_{exc}$, as it is actually stated in Weinstein's conjecture, and thus not restricted to 'sufficiently small solutions' as in \cite{Stefanov}.
 Take, for example, $d=1$.
 Then $\nu_{tresh}=(2\sigma+2)/\gamma)^{1/\sigma}$.
-Since by a transformation $\tilde{u}=\sqrt{\gamma}u$ the parameter can be absorbed, it can be set equal to one in $\nu_{thresh}$ giving $\nu_{thresh}=(2(\sigma+1))^{1/\sigma}$ which is not necessarily of small magnitude.
+As noted in the Introduction, the system (\ref{eq:system1}) can be rendered independent of the nonlinearity parameter $\gamma$ and hence, we can set it equal to one in $\nu_{exc}$ giving $\nu_{exc}=(2(\sigma+1))^{1/\sigma}$ which is not necessarily of small magnitude.

+Remains the treatment of the case $V_0\neq 0$.
+The operator $-\Delta_\delta=-\Delta-V_\delta$ possesses an absolutely continuous spectrum $[0,4d]$.
+If $V_0>0$ ($V_0<0$) there is a single eigenvalue (eigenenergy) (cf. (\ref{eq:eigenvalue0})) $\lambda<0$ ($\lambda>4d$) whose eigenfunction represents the single linear non-staggering (staggering) bound state.

+With concern to the absolutely continuous spectrum of $\Delta_\delta$, governing the scattering features, we have the following: \begin{proposition} The absolutely continuous spectrum of $\Delta_\sigma$ coincides with those of the unperturbed discrete Laplacian $\Delta$, i.e.